 On the front of the tag

-- The common and latin name of the plant–latin names are specific to each plant.
+- The common and Latin names of the plant – Latin names are specific to each plant.

-- The amount of light required for the best growing results, usually shown with a sun symbol.
+- The light required for the best-growing results is usually shown with a sun symbol.

 On the back of the tag

-- The space required ‘between each plant‘ at the time of planting to allow for enough room to mature without smothering each other out.
+- The space required ‘between each plant‘ at the planting time to allow enough room to mature without smothering each other out.

 - The best light conditions for optimum growth.
 The amount of direct sunlight the plant needs to receive each day.

 - The approximate time of year to expect flower blooms.
-Please note, if you’re great at deadheading, some perennials will re-bloom through the growing season like our example, Salvia ‘Pretty in Pink’.
+If you’re great at deadheading, some perennials will re-bloom through the growing season, as in our example, Salvia ‘Pretty in Pink.’
 A bonus!
 But you have to deadhead.

-- Plants that grow well or ‘pair well’ together in a garden setting.
+- Plants that grow or pair well together in a garden setting.

 - Any special features.
-“Vibrant lavender pink flowers held on darker pin calyxes (that’s the part the holds the flower on the stem) and blooms for weeks with cutting back (deadheading, there it is again!).
+“Vibrant lavender-pink flowers held on darker pin calyxes (that’s the part that holds the flower on the stem) and blooms for weeks with cutting back (deadheading, there it is again!).

 - Easy care once established!
-Let talk about this word ‘established’.
-In the plant world, established means plants that have been in the ground for at least 2-3 growing seasons, or have overwintered for at least 2 years; you have provided water at least twice per week for the first growing season; and you have watered these plants really well during times of drought.
+Let’s talk about the word ‘established.’
+In the plant world, established means plants that have been in the ground for at least 2-3 growing seasons or have overwintered for at least 2 years; you have provided water at least twice per week for the first growing season; and you have watered these plants well during times of drought.
 If you haven’t received rain in five or more consecutive days, then it is considered ‘drought conditions’ for a garden.
-Don’t forget, you can have drought conditions in the Spring and Fall as well.
-Basically, if we don’t have snow on the ground, you need to be prepared to water.
+Don’t forget you can also experience drought conditions in the spring and fall.
+If we don’t have snow, you must be prepared to water.

-Plant information you won’t find on the tag however you will find online
+The plant information you won’t find on the tag; however, you can find it online

-- Grows best in loam and/or sandy soil.
+- Grows best in loam and sandy soil.
 Clay soil conditions are not great for this plant.

 - Grows to a medium height of 18-20” tall and 18-20” wide at maturity.

-- Great for planting on slopes or banks, which means Salvia ‘Pretty in Pink’ has a strong, deep root system.
+- Great for planting on slopes or banks, which means Salvia ‘Pretty in Pink’ develops deep roots .

 - Beneficial plant for pollinators with nectar-rich flowers attracting honeybees and native bees.